spectralDNS/spectralDNS/README.md

 See the demo folder for usage.

-New simulations of the pencil version of NS solver have been run at KAUST and Shaheen II showing good scaling up to 65k cores!
+The most recent simulations of the pencil version of the NS solver are showing excellent scaling up to 65k cores at KAUST and Shaheen II!

 <p align="center">
     <img src="https://www.dropbox.com/s/thkaty8ow6m5xgh/strong_scaling_pencil_col.png?dl=1" width="600" height="400" alt="Strong scaling of Cython optimized NS solver on Shaheen II"/>